mfontanini/presenterm/docs/pdf-export.md

 pip install presenterm-export
 ```

+> **Note**: make sure that `presenterm-export` works by running `presenterm-export --version` before attempting to
+> generate a PDF file.
+If you get errors related to _weasyprint_, follow their [installation
+> instructions](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html) to ensure you meet all of their
+> dependencies.
+This has otherwise caused issues in macOS.

 The only external dependency you'll need is [tmux](https://github.com/tmux/tmux/).
 After you've installed both of these,
 simply run _presenterm_ with the `--export-pdf` parameter to generate the output PDF: